 - Add wet ingredients.
 Make a well in the center of the dry ingredients and add the heavy cream and vanilla extract.
 Stir to combine.

 - Shape and cut the scones.
 Empty the bowl onto a lightly floured surface.
 Knead the dough lightly to bring the mixture together.
 Pat the dough into a 8-inch circle.
 Using a sharp knife cut the circle into 8 triangle wedges.
-Place scones onto prepared cookie sheet, about 2 inches apart.

 - Make Icing.
 In a small bowl, whisk together the icing ingredients.
-Drizzle over cooled scones before serving.
+Drizzle over cooled scones before serving.ย

 Notes